-Each NAHB Student Chapter is chartered by the NAHB Board of Directors through the local HBA.
+Each NAHB Student Chapter is chartered by the NAHB Board of Directors through a local HBA.
 As its sponsor, the local association plays an important role in the educational and career development of students in construction.
 Starting a student chapter is easier than you think.

 In most instances, the local HBA is very involved in the day-today operations of the student chapter.
 It may sponsor and financially support many of the chapter's activities.
 Some HBAs provide a position on its boards of directors for the student chapter president or faculty advisor, both of whom should participate in regular board meetings to facilitate communication and interaction.
 This board involvement is often the first step to grooming individuals into becoming members after they graduate.

 Student chapter members often assist at major HBA activities, such as home and garden shows, conventions, and community service projects.
 While students gain valuable experience with the operations of the association, the HBA gains extra hands for certain tasks and develops a working relationship with the students.

 - Members serve as meeting or classroom speakers, give industry updates, and arrange field trips to local job sites

 - HBAs coordinate summer internship programs for student chapter members with local builders or sponsor career fairs